-A little over a year ago I was approached by a polish guy named Wojtek who said he was looking to create the most durable cold wallet possible.
+A few years ago I was approached by a polish guy named Wojtek who said he was looking to create the most durable cold wallet possible.
 He was a metal artist and he thought about using this skill in order to create some form of wallet that couldn’t be destroyed.

 The idea would be to keep your private keys or mnemonic phrase inside some sort of metal casing that will be resistant to any catastrophe that may occur – a flood, a fire, an earthquake, you name it.
 In order to raise the funds for this project he started a crowdfunding campaign on Indiegogo, and a few months later he was fully funded, Cryptosteel was on its way to becoming a reality.